pauljeffrey/patient_progress_tracker/README.md

 - **Local Deployment**: Follow the steps under "How to Run Using Docker."
 - **Cloud Deployment**: Push the code to a cloud server with Docker installed.
 Use `docker-compose` commands to deploy.

-This setup makes it easy to run, test, and deploy the app quickly!
-Let me know if you need more help!